Suzuki Jimny: LJ20

 A special version with the spare tire mounted behind the passenger seat allowed for two small rear seats, facing each other.
 The introduction of left-hand drive signaled Suzuki's worldwide ambitions for the truck.
 The Hard Top (Van) was also introduced when the LJ20 arrived, equipped with smaller, 15 in wheels.
 Suzuki did not export them to America; a US company called International Equipment Co. imported them.
 Export Jimnys had the spare tire mounted on the outside, as kei regulations on length did not apply.

-Towards the end of LJ20 production, a cleaner 26 PS engine was introduced, a result of ever more stringent emissions regulations.
+Towards the end of LJ20 production, a cleaner 26 PS engine was introduced, a result of having to meet ever more stringent emissions regulations.
 Top speed was reported as 93 km/h, payload was 250 kg (200 kg for the Van version).
+Transmission gear ratios were 3.96:1 1st 2.38:1 2nd 1.52:1 3rd 1.00:1 4th and 3.96:1 rev.